govindak-umd/Carla_Project/README.md

 try,

     $ ./CarlaUE4.sh -opengl

+The reason for this can be found [here](https://carla.readthedocs.io/en/latest/adv_rendering_options/)

+Run this to launch in low graphics mode:

+    $ ./CarlaUE4.sh -opengl -quality-level=Low

 ### Step 2 - Setup NVIDIA Drivers to work on your Linux system, which can improve the Graphics of the Carla Visualizations.

 To do this, do the following steps: